RDWE/work/README.md

-# Collection
-Ryan's repository.
+# Insert Data Science Here:
+Test repository and site.
 Just a little exploration of github. :)

+## What kind of markdown is at work here?

+### V interesting.